dragosguta/pSorting/README.md

 # MergeSort

-Implementation of Merrge Sort, requires extra storage allocation since it is not in place.
+Implementation of Merge Sort, requires extra storage allocation since it is not in place.

 Advantages: Guaranteed running time, at worst best and average: O(NlogN)
 Disadvantages: Additional memory costs